 Packing your dishes right is important to prevent breaking them during transit.
 Pack them standing on their sides like record albums for best results.
 You should use foam plates between them and at the top and bottom to pad them.
 Wad up newspaper to fill any gaps and keep the contents from shifting.
 Mark these boxes as “fragile.”
 Check our detailed guide: 5 best practices for packing dishes.

 Glassware is easy to pack when you use this simple trick– pack each piece in a brown paper lunch sack and fill the voids in the box with wadded newspaper to cushion them.
 Don’t forget to mark this box as “fragile”, too.
+For more elaborate ways check out our article: packing wine glasses and bottles.

 Use large plastic zippered bags to pack your utensils, and tape them all together around the plastic for easy packing.
 They can go in the dish or glass boxes without taking much room when packed in this way.